 7) Avoid Companies Producing Commodity Products without any Sustained Business Advantage (Moat).

 Buffett explains the problems which businesses producing commodity products without much differentiation from competitors.
-He uses the example of his textile business to help the investors understand that such business, due to oversupply & competition, have to price their products based on their operating costs and are not able to achieve good return on capital.
+He uses the example of his textile business to help the investors understand that such business, due to oversupply & competition, have to price their products based on their operating costs and are not able to achieve a good return on capital.
 Investors should avoid investing in such businesses, as they may not prove to be good investments.

 “The textile industry illustrates in textbook style how producers of relatively undifferentiated goods in capital intensive businesses must earn inadequate returns except under conditions of tight supply or real shortage.
 As long as excess productive capacity exists, prices tend to reflect direct operating costs rather than capital employed.
 Such a supply-excess condition appears likely to prevail most of the time in the textile industry, and our expectations are for profits of relatively modest amounts in relation to capital.”